 Many people these days believe that the mermaid sightings reported around Bristol and South West England over the years could actually have been other creatures, such as seals or large fish.
 Or merely the hallucinations of lonely sailors.
 Even so, modern sightings continue to be reported.
 After tourists claimed to have spotted a mermaid off the coast of Israel, the local tourist board offered a million dollars to the first person to photograph such a creature.
 In these days of social media and smartphones, will someone finally snap one of these mermaids for all to see?
 Or will they continue to remain mysterious and elusive as they have done for hundreds of years?

-Bristol Aquarium’s very own real-life mermaid will be visiting us this February half-term to tell us plenty of ‘tails’ of life beneath the sea.
-Come and catch a glimpse of her for yourself on Monday, Wednesday, Friday and Sunday.
+Bristol Aquarium’s very own real-life mermaid will be visiting us during the August bank holiday to tell us plenty of ‘tails’ of life beneath the sea.
+Come and catch a glimpse of her for yourself from 26th-28th August!